MBouita/ordermanagement/README.md

 - `exception`
 - `repository`
 - `service`
-  - `validation`
 - `tests`
   - `integration`
   - `unit`

 ## Testing

-The project includes both integration tests for the API and the Google Maps service, as well as unit tests for controllers and services.
+The project includes both integration tests for the API and the Google Maps service, as well as unit tests.

 ## Application Properties